How Nigeria overtook UK’s population by 176 million in 60 years | International Centre for Investigative Reporting

 Nigeria’s population quadrupled from 45.2 million in 1960 to 221.39 million in 2020, the Chairman, Association for the Advancement of Family Planning (AAFP), Dr Ejike Oji, has said.

-Addressing journalists at the 6th Nigeria Family Planning Conference 2020 in Abuja recently, Oji said while the UK maintained 15 million leap in its population within the period, moving from 52.2 to 67.3, Nigeria’s grew by 176 million.
+Addressing journalists at a media round table preceding the 6th Nigeria Family Planning Conference 2020 in Abuja recently, Oji said while the UK maintained 15 million leap in its population within the period, moving from 52.2 to 67.3, Nigeria’s grew by 176 million.

 It thus implies that the UK has had an average of 500,000 annual population growth, while Nigeria’s jumped by nearly three million yearly.